 The Resilience Project Committee, an ad hoc sub-Committee of the Board, was established in 2020 to assist the Board to manage the establishment of a new Management Services Agreement (MSA) and further develop its business sustainability strategy.
-Peoplecare was selected in May 2021 to continue to provide outsourced services for RBHS under a revised MSA.
-Work is continuing on the review of strategies to ensure the long term continued sustainability of RBHS.
+In 2021, the Committee finalised its work in respect to a new MSA by recommending to the Board the reappointment of Peoplecare Health Limited as outsourced service provider to the RBHS for a further term of five (5) years commencing May 2021.
+The Committee's work is continuing on the review of strategies to ensure the long term sustainability of RBHS.